dnl-rss/secureum-slot2-solidity101/02_types.md

 ## 35. Static Typing

-Solidity is a statically typed language, meaning that the type of each variable must be specified at compile-time.
-Other examples include C, C++, Java, Rust, Go, and Scala.
+Solidity is a *statically typed language*, meaning that the *type* of each variable must be *specified explicitly* at *compile-time*.

+Other statically typed languages include C, C++, Java, Rust, Go, and Scala.

-In contrast, dynamically typed languages only require types on runtime values.
+In contrast, *dynamically typed languages* can assign types during runtime.

 ## 36. Value and Reference Types

 Solidity has two categories of types: `value` types and `reference` types.

+`value` types are called so because variables of these types will always be passed by value (they are copied when used as function arguments or in assignments).

+`reference` types assign a pointer to a value in memory.
+They can be accessed and modified through multiple names, yet reference the same underlying variable.

 ### 37. Value Types

-`value` types are called so because variables of these types will always be passed by value (they are copied when used as function arguments or in assignments).
+Value types can be considered safer because their value can only be modified through direct reference, but their persistence should be considerd

 > Includes: